Uber hires more IPO underwriters as it prepares to go public: sources

 These banks will support Morgan Stanley and Goldman Sachs Group Inc, which Uber hired late last year to lead its public offering, the sources added.
 Uber will make additional bank hires in the coming weeks to complete the IPO syndicate, the sources said.

 The sources asked not to be identified because the matter is confidential.
-Bank of America and Citigroup declined to comment.
-Uber, Barclays, Allen & Company, Deutsche Bank and JMP Securities did not immediately return requests for comment.
+Representatives for Bank of America, Barclays, Citigroup and JMP Securities declined to comment.
+Uber, Allen & Company and Deutsche Bank did not immediately return requests for comment.

 Several investment banks held off pitching Lyft for an IPO role in order to be hired by Uber, a more lucrative and high-profile assignment given its size and status.
 However, JMP Securities managed to get on both Uber and Lyft's IPO syndicates, showing that such overlap is possible, albeit mainly with more junior underwriting roles.